gvwilson/thirdbit/src/fiction/santas/index.md

 which made the "keep out of predators" part of Finner's brain go *ding ding ding!*

 "Tea?" the burly santa asked,
-clearly never having had this particular response to his friend-or-foe question before.
+clearly never having had this particular response to his question before.

 "Miz Tumbly…
 always…